openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_CRNN_From_Tensorflow.md

 There are several public versions of TensorFlow CRNN model implementation available on GitHub.
 This tutorial explains how to convert the model from the [https://github.com/MaybeShewill-CV/CRNN_Tensorflow](https://github.com/MaybeShewill-CV/CRNN_Tensorflow) repository to IR.
-If you have another implementation of CRNN model, it can be converted to the IR in similar way.
+If you have another implementation of CRNN model, it can be converted to OpenVINO IR in a similar way.
 You need to get inference graph and run Model Optimizer on it.

 **To convert this model to the IR:**